Get up and running in minutes

 Build and run your application.
 Then click the button to launch a browser window that will authenticate the user.
 After completing authentication, the SDK will provide you with information about the user who authenticated based on the contents of the token provided by Microsoft.

 In order to test your application, you will need at least one work account (such as an Office 365 Subscription or Azure Active Directory user account).
-You can learn how to create one here.
+Learn how to create a work account.